nullSpac3/cse15l-lab-reports/index.md

 * `cd` <path> (Change Directory)
   * Switches current working directory to the given path

-Here's an example of how to use some of the aforementioned commands:
+Here's an example of how to use some of the aforementioned commands and what results to expect:

 ![Image](commands.png)